Why does liquidation happen?

 - Funding Fee %: 0.0013 %

-- Available Wallet Balance: 300 USD
+- Available Wallet Balance: 300 USDT

 Step 1.
 Affordable Loss = Available Margin Balance + unrealized PnL - Maintenance Margin - 2 Taker Fees - Funding Fee

-300 + ((8,999 - 9,000) * 1000 * 0.001) - (8,999 * 1000 * 0.001 * 0.5%) - (9,000 * 2 * 1,000 * 0.001 * 0.06%) - (8,999 * 1,000 * 0.001 * 0.0013%) = 243.09 USD
+300 + ((8,999 - 9,000) * 1000 * 0.001) - (8,999 * 1000 * 0.001 * 0.5%) - (9,000 * 2 * 1,000 * 0.001 * 0.06%) - (8,999 * 1,000 * 0.001 * 0.0013%) = 243.09 USDT

 Step 2.
 Affordable Loss Per Coin = Affordable Loss / (Position Size * Multiplier)